petershin/liferay-learn/docs/dxp/latest/en/liferay-development/data-sets/data-set-views/using-data-set-view-actions.md

 1. To make the URL more universal, you can start by finding and deleting the initial address (`http://localhost:8080`).

-   This guarantees that the action will work even if the site's address is altered.
+   This guarantees that the action works even if the site's address is altered.

 1. You can also find and delete the authentication token `p_p_auth%3DYH1QvqK9&p_p_auth=YH1QvqK9`.